Willows Center

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents prescribed antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these medications are being used appropriately.
-In some cases, high levels of antipsychotic drug use may indicate that a nursing home is using these drugs to subdue residents.
+This datapoint indicates the percent of long-term care patients receiving antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may indicate a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients given antianxiety medications.
-Antianxiety medications are prescribed to residents suffering from anxiety and depression.
+This statistic is an indication of the percent of long-term patients who were prescribed antianxiety medication.
+These drugs are prescribed to residents experiencing anxiety or depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term stay residents who are exhibiting depressive symptoms.
+This datapoint is a measure of the percent of long-term stay residents demonstrating depressive symptoms.

 Appropriate Vaccine Usage